 Learn to Tie Your Own Flies!

-The entire course is only $75.00 and all materials and tools are provided.
+All materials and tools are provided.
 The main focus of this course is to develop good hands-on techniques as well as emphasis on proper fly proportions and aesthetics.
-Upon completion of the course the student should have the ability to tie about 80% of the basic patterns shown in most fly-tying books and magazines.
+A student will advance more rapidly when they have equipment and materials to practice between classes.

 The Rubber Spider, the first fly you will tie!

 When you complete the Beginning Fly Tying class you can continue on to our Intermediate and Skills Development Tying Classes on Saturdays.
 These classes are designed to help beginning fly tiers continue their practices and learning in a relaxed, friendly and welcoming atmosphere to encourage them to enjoy fly tying.
 All sorts of different flies are tied throughout the year in our Intermediate classes.
 Bass, Trout, Carp, Salmon, Steelhead, Northen Pike and even saltwater species are all possibilities in our Saturday classes.
 Take a look at our class page for the Intermediate & Skills Development Fly Tying class to see just what kinds of flies we tie!